 - You were in an area of the property where visitors are not allowed and/or expected to be;

 - The defendant took reasonable steps to protect visitors by putting up signs and/or cones.

 Speak with a Skilled Personal Injury Attorney

 If you or someone close to you was hurt on someone else’s property in Virginia, the first step you should take is to get in contact with an experienced premises liability lawyer to thoroughly review your case and go over your legal options.
-For a free consultation with one of the seasoned attorneys at Olmstead & Olmstead, call our office today at 703-361-1555 or send us a message through our online contact form.
+For a initial consultation with one of the seasoned attorneys at Olmstead & Olmstead, call our office today at 703-361-1555 or send us a message through our online contact form.